-Questions and answers on our patented Transense sensors
+Questions and answers on our patented Transense Torque and Temperature sensors

 Unlike some torque measurement sensors, SAW sensor technology is not affected by magnetic fields.